Is Bamboo Strong? With Pros and Cons

-is bamboo strong
+Is bamboo strong

-Bamboo is a popular wood in furniture making, fabrics, and as a building material.
 It is a lightweight and fast-growing tree with lots of unique qualities.

 So, let’s jump in!